AndreyBorisKhesin/Sorcerers/README.md

 ## What it does

 **WhatsHappening** is a web solution for discovering the latest nearby happenings.
-Never be left feeling left out again with WhatsHappening!
+Never be feel left out again with WhatsHappening!

 ## Features